anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-4-frontend.md

 ## Due Date

-This iteration of the project is due Monday Oct 23rd at 10pm on GitHub.
+This iteration of the project is due Monday May 19th at 10pm on GitHub.

 ## Your Task

 Your team should add a front-end GUI component to your Flask app that:
 * Uses HTML and CSS correctly to create a usable and accessible website that follows the web design best principles we have discussed in class
-* Allows the user to interact with your dataset in at least two meaningful ways (i.e. the features that you have been developing all along)
+* Allows the user to interact with your dataset in at least two meaningful ways (i.e. the user stories that you have been working to support all along)
 * Has a useful message when the user enters an incorrect URL
 * Keeps the HTML and CSS separate and uses them for their appropriate purposes
 * Organizes the HTML and CSS so that the files are readable